 As many as 70,000 children in the United States will experience appendicitis this year.
-At California Pediatric Surgical Group in Santa Maria, Thousand Oaks, Santa Barbara, and two Ventura, California, offices, the skilled surgeons perform appendectomies to prevent serious health complications.
+At California Pediatric Surgical Group in Santa Barbara, and Ventura, California, offices, the skilled surgeons perform appendectomies to prevent serious health complications.
 The team also treats emergency appendicitis when the appendix ruptures.
 To find out more about surgical options for appendicitis, schedule a consultation at the California Pediatric Surgical Group nearest you by calling the office or requesting an appointment online today.

 Appendicitis is a condition where the appendix is inflamed or infected.
 The appendix is an extension of your intestine that sits in the lower right side of the belly and has no known function in the body.

 The inflammation or infection associated with appendicitis often results from a blockage of stool or the swelling of nearby lymph tissue.
 This blockage doesn’t allow mucus and other fluids to drain from the appendix, causing increased pressure and swelling that cuts off blood supply to the appendix.

 If bacteria develop in the appendix causing an infection, it’s possible that portions of the appendix wall will die off, leaving a hole that allows the appendix to rupture.

 What are the symptoms of appendicitis?